 Day two’s format was six matches of individual stroke play.
 Team Southern California widened their lead by winning five of the six matches, thus clinching the Cup Matches 9 to 3 points over the North team.
 The event’s standout performance went to Jasmine Lew, who not only won a pivotal lead match on day two by closing out her opponent on the 13th hole, but also had a hole-in-one on day one at the 111-yard par 3 4th.
 Her performance set the overall tone for the her team and inspired her teammates to rise to the challenge.

-Special thanks to the Northern California Section and to Red Hill Country Club for making this event the prestigious event it is.
+Special thanks to the Junior Golf Association of Northern California (JGANC) and to Red Hill Country Club for making this event the prestigious event it is.